spatialthoughts/courses/08_reading_files.md

 To open the file, use the built-in `open()` function.
 We specify the *mode* as `r` which means read-only.
 If we wanted to change the file contents or write a new file, we would open it with `w` mode.

+Our input file also contains Unicode characters, so we specify `UTF-8` as the encoding.

 The open() function returns a file object.
 We can call the  `readline()` method for reading the content of the file, one line at a time.

 It is a good practice to always close the file when you are done with it.
 To close the file, we must call the `close()` method on the file object.